 So I was made an Embarcadero MVP about two weeks ago, an achievement I’m quite proud of.
 It was, I believe, largely for my work on the TIndex and my off-line ADUG activities more so than my blog entries here.

-Meanwhile everyone’s favourite grumpy old uncle (well he reminds me of a grumpy old uncle anyway) has made a few comments here and there about the impartiality of the new MVPs.
-Come on Uncle Jolyon, can’t we MVPs have the benefit of the doubt for a few weeks at least.
-Continue reading
+Meanwhile everyone’s favourite grumpy old uncle (well he reminds me of a grumpy old uncle anyway) has made a few comments here and there about the impartiality of the new MVPs.… Continue reading ›

 So I live G+ed my way through the whole Sydney ADUG event.
 Quite tiring really, trying to focus on what was being said and simultaneously summarise it for 4 hours.